JoeRu/chordpro_dimage/README.md

 ## latest

-`latest`-tag just contains the prerequisites for using Chordpro and develop within - mainly intended to use with [VS Code and this repo-Image docker-build-image](https://github.com/JoeRu/chordpro_dev_env).
+`dev_container`-tag just contains the prerequisites for using Chordpro and develop within - mainly intended to use with [VS Code and this repo-Image docker-build-image](https://github.com/JoeRu/chordpro_dev_env).